truls/FontPro-rpm/README.md

     Obviously, change this command if you're not running Fedora 30.

 4. The generated packages can be found in the `noarch` directory.

+## Tested on
+     - Fedora 30
+     - Fedora 31